-Operating (loss) income-For the three months ended March 31, 2020 and 2019, the Company had operating loss of \$5.2 million compared to operating income of \$2.2 million for the comparable period in 2019.
+Operating (loss) income-For the three months ended June 30, 2020 and 2019, the Company had operating loss of \$2.0 million compared to operating income of \$0.2 million for the comparable period in 2019.
 Operating income decreased due to changes in revenue, cost of sales and operating expenses as explained above.

-Interest expense -Interest expense was \$1.1 million for the three months ended March 31, 2020 and 2019.
-The decrease in debt partially offset by higher interest rates resulted in no change to interest expense.
+Interest expense -Interest expense was \$0.9 million for the three months ended June 30, 2020 compared to \$1.1 million for the comparable period in 2019.
+The decrease in interest expense is due to lower debt and interest rates.

-Foreign currency transaction losses -For the three months ended March 31, 2020, the Company had foreign currency loss of \$0.4 million compared to loss of \$0.4 million for the comparable period in 2019.
+Foreign currency transaction losses -For the three months ended June 30, 2020, the Company had foreign currency loss of \$0.02 million compared to a gain of \$0.02 million for the comparable period in 2019.
 As previously stated, the Company attempts to purchase forward currency exchange contracts such that the exchange gains and losses on the assets and liabilities denominated in a currency other than the reporting units' functional currency will be offset by the changes in the market value of the forward currency exchange contracts it holds.
 Currency risks can be reduced but not eliminated in part because the Company has not been able to identify a strategy to effectively hedge the currency risks related to the Argentinian peso.
 The Company records at the balance sheet date the forward currency exchange contracts at their market value with any associated gain or loss being recorded in current earnings as a currency gain or loss.

 Income tax - On March 27, 2020, the "Coronavirus Aid, Relief and Economic Security (CARES) Act" was enacted.
 The CARES Act, among other things, includes provisions relating to net operating loss carrybacks, alternative minimum tax credit refunds, a modification to the net interest deduction limitations and a technical correction to tax depreciation methods for qualified improvement property.
-The CARES Act did not have a material impact on the Company's consolidated financial statements for the three months ended March 31, 2020.
+The CARES Act did not have a material impact on the Company's consolidated financial statements for the three months ended June 30, 2020.

-For the three months ended March 31, 2020, the Company recorded an income tax provision of \$0.4 million, which includes a discrete income tax benefit of \$0.3 million.
-The calculation of the overall income tax provision for the three months ended March 31, 2020 primarily consists of foreign income taxes offset by a discrete income tax benefit related to the expiration of the statute of limitations for various state and foreign jurisdictions, and the settlement of the Romanian tax audit for 2017 and 2018, which includes a partial reduction in the valuation allowance caused by the indirect effects of uncertain tax positions embedded in foreign net operating loss carryforwards.
-For the three months ended March 31, 2019, the Company recorded an income tax provision of \$0.2 million, which includes a discrete income tax provision of \$0.01 million for the accrual of taxes and interest related to unrecognized tax benefits.
+For the three months ended June 30, 2020, the Company recorded an income tax benefit from continuing operations of \$0.7 million, which includes a discrete income tax benefit of \$0.03 million.
+The calculation of the overall income tax provision for the three months ended June 30, 2020 primarily consists of foreign income taxes and a discrete income tax benefit related to the expiration of the statute of limitations for various state jurisdictions.
+For the three months ended June 30, 2019, the Company recorded an income tax provision of \$0.04 million, which includes a discrete income tax provision of \$0.01 for the accrual of taxes and interest related to unrecognized tax benefits.

-The effective tax rate for the three months ended March 31, 2020 was an income tax provision of -6.08% on pretax loss of \$6.6 million compared to an income tax provision of 13.10% on a pretax income of \$1.5 million in the comparable prior period.
-The effective tax rate for the three months ended March 31, 2020 differs from the U.S. statutory rate of 21% primarily due to the mix of domestic and foreign earnings, nondeductible foreign permanent differences and a decrease in unrecognized tax benefits related to the expiration of the statute of limitations for various state and foreign jurisdictions, and the tax effects of settling the Romanian tax audit for 2017 and 2018.
+The effective tax rate for the three months ended June 30, 2020 was an income tax benefit of 21.48% on pretax loss of \$3.1 million compared to an income tax provision of 10.29% on a pretax income of \$3.7 million in the comparable prior period.
+The effective tax rate for the three months ended June 30, 2020 differs from the U.S. statutory rate of 21% primarily due to the valuation allowance in the U.S. and Italy, nondeductible permanent differences, income taxed in foreign jurisdictions at varying tax rates and a decrease in unrecognized tax benefits related to the expiration of the statute of limitations for various state jurisdictions.